Wonders of Wake Island

 This atoll is one of the most isolated and also one of the oldest coral atolls in the world.

-Islands have beautiful beaches and fine lagoon with extremely clean water and excellent sights for divers.
-The nature in the reefs is little disturbed.
+Islands have beautiful beaches and a fine lagoon with extremely clean water and excellent sights for divers.
+The nature in the reefs is nearly pristine.

 The only known endemic bird of this atoll – the flightless Wake Island Rail (Gallirallus wakensis) was exterminated by the starving Japanese soldiers in 1945.

-Dramatic events took place on the island during the World War, in 1941 – 1945, when the American garrison was overpowered by Japanese army and the island was occupied.
-Many people lost their lives in the island during the warfare.
+Dramatic events took place on the island during the World War, in 1941 – 1945, when the American garrison was overpowered by the Japanese army and the island was occupied.
+Many people lost their lives on the island during the warfare.

-´98 Rock´ is a stone with engraving left by an American soldier who for a while escaped from death penalty and immortalized the memory of 98 fallen American prisoners of war by writing "98 US PW 5-10-43".
+A stone with an engraving left by an American soldier.
+He for a while escaped from the death penalty and immortalized the memory of 98 fallen American prisoners of war by writing "98 US PW 5-10-43".